anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * In response to further internal reviews and suggestions for generalization,
   - significantly cut down the introduction because the original motivations and most explanations are no more needed and would just make it lengthy to read
-  - sort out asynchronous vs. offline transfer, offsite  vs. backend components
+  - sort out asynchronous vs. offline transfer, off-site vs. backend components
   - improve description of CSRs and proof of possession vs. proof of origin
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.